Fantasio (Offenbach): Act 3

 Back in his student clothes Fantasio calms his friends who were planning to get him out the palace prison and clamoring for revenge.
 Meanwhile the king and the prince are preparing to declare war.
 Fantasio challenges the prince of Mantua to a duel but the prince backs off, preferring to renounce marriage with Elsbeth and return to Mantua.
 Fantasio, whom the students have named "king of fools", pleads for peace, is pardoned by the king and Elsbeth names him prince for having avoided war.
 Fantasio offers her to return the key to the palace gardens she had given him, but she asks him to keep it.

 Recording

 Sarah Connolly (Fantasio), Brenda Rae (Elsbeth), Brindley Sherrat (The King of Bavaria), Russell Braun (The Prince of Mantua), Robert Murray (Marinoni), Victoria Simmonds (Flamel), Neal Davies (Spark).
 Mark Elder conducts the Opera Rara Chorus and the Orchestra of the Age of Enlightenment.
 Recorded December 2013, released 2014.
 CD Opera Rara Cat:ORC351.
+This won Best CD (Complete Opera) at the International Opera Awards 2015.

-In 1959 Erato issued a recording of Camille Maurane and György Sebők performing the Ballade à la lune.
-More recently Anne Sophie von Otter and Marianne Crebassa have also recorded this excerpt.
+In 1959 Erato Records issued a recording of Camille Maurane (baritone) and György Sebők (piano) performing the "Ballade à la lune".
+More recently Anne Sofie von Otter and Marianne Crebassa have also recorded this excerpt.